Propagating Houseplants

 When to Propagate Houseplants?

-Most houseplants can be propagated any time of the year, but early spring through summer tends to be the best time for the health of the propagules and the parent plant.
+Most houseplants can be propagated any time of the year, but early spring through summer is the best time for the health of the propagules and the parent plant.

 Only propagate from healthy, vigorously growing plants.
 Do not propagate from houseplants that: